isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-path-browsers/t-sel-paths.md

 ---
 description: You can select a path within a path browser to create filters that include data associated with the elements in the path.
-seo-description: You can select a path within a path browser to create filters that include data associated with the elements in the path.
-seo-title: Select a path
 solution: Analytics
 title: Select a path
 topic: Data workbench